 Finding Self as a Life Line

 A pandemic silver lining is that life slowed down, forcing many of us to sit still and ponder our daily existence.
 Add to that social unrest, and we are uncomfortably asked to go deeper.
 What is of real value in our lives?
-What are our beliefs?
+Have our beliefs altered?
 What should stay, what should go?
 Our usual routines, some robotic, come conscious, have been thrown to the winds of physical distancing and curfew rules.

-My daughter forced to view herself as her own potential life line because the usual connections have been put on hold.
-She has begun to practice Hozho.
-Beginning to feel the interconnectedness of her physical and spiritual self in relation to the simplicity and beauty that surrounds her.
+My daughter was forced to view herself as her own potential life line because the usual connections had been put on hold.
+She began to practice Hozho.
+Began feeling the interconnectedness of her physical and spiritual self in relation to the simplicity and beauty that surrounds her.

-I know this because of recent conversations we’ve had about how the universe provides us opportunities to go deeper.
+I know this because of the many conversations we’ve had about how the universe provides us opportunities to go deeper.
 Prompting us to delve into our understanding of what we value right now.

 Real Life as an Artist

 During any global, regional or individual crisis, work does not stop for me.
 There are periods of overwhelm and physical inactivity.
-But my subconscious mind never takes a break.
+My subconscious mind never takes a break.

 My subconscious continues to provoke personal narratives.
 Stories prompted or inspired by the past and present.
-Oftentimes the stories ruminate within before they are released to the canvas or the page.
+The stories ruminate within before they are released to the canvas or the page.

 I am one of those folks that lives day to day.
 Flexibility plays a more prominent role, especially now.
 See blog “Outside My Window”.

 Much of my life has been spent adapting to change.
-Because I learned early on that little that can be controlled and certainly not what happens outside my bubble.
+I learned early on that little can be controlled and certainly not what happens outside my bubble.

 Retreating from all the noise and getting to a more nonviolent and reflective place is good for the soul.
 This is not easy.
 Yet, a sense of peace emerges when seeking the truth no matter what the outcome.